midtv3/website-mid/docs/en_US/install/3ds.md

 The 3DS does not rely on NNIDs for the vast majority of it's game servers.
 Because of this, using a PNID is also not required for most games<sup><a>[[1]](#footnote-1)</a></sup>.

 Setting up a PNID on the 3DS is the same as setting up a NNID.
-You may either create the PNID on your console, or register from an account [on our website](/account/register) and link it to your console once you're ready.
+You may either create the PNID on your console, or register for an account through our website (eventually) and link it to your console once you're ready.

 It is recommended to register the PNID on your device at this time, as registering on the website does not currently allow you to change your user data.